|

 and everyone should apply sunscreen as part of the daily skin-care ritual.

-that sunscreen use increases the risk of melanoma by prolonging exposure of
+idea that sunscreen use increases the risk of melanoma by prolonging exposure

 studies.
 Unfortunately, however, melanoma is increasing for other reasons.